vladimir-g/python-tkvdb/README.md

 management on garbage collection, but don't forget that this is wrapper for C library.

-All objects have internal `init()` method that receives C structures (`ctkvdb.tkvdb*` etc), because Cython doesn't allow passing C values in `__cinit__` constructor.
-They may be used from Cython code, but not required in Python and called mostly automatically.

 Some code examples may also be found in [tests code](tests/).

 ### Modules